FairAppeal

 Local Guide

 The U District is a heavily renter-occupied neighborhood dominated by student housing, mid-rise apartments, and a growing tower cluster around the light rail station.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a University District home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a University District home turns on neighborhood-level math.

 How are University District property taxes calculated?